downlinko/downlinko.github.io/_posts/development/eclipse/2018-08-21-download-install-eclipse-photon-windows.md

 Check following post if you are looking to download and install [Eclipse Mars]({{ site.url }}/download-install-eclipse-mars-windows.html) or [Eclipse Neon]({{ site.url }}/download-install-eclipse-neon-windows.html).
 {: .notice--primary}

+## What is Eclipse?

+[Eclipse](https://en.wikipedia.org/wiki/Eclipse_(software)){:target="_blank"} is an integrated development environment (IDE).
+It is primary use is for developing Java applications.
+Other programming languages are also supported.

+Eclipse contains an extensible plug-in system for customizing the environment.

+The initial codebase originated from [IBM VisualAge](https://en.wikipedia.org/wiki/IBM_VisualAge){:target="_blank"}.
+Today Eclipse is free and open-source software maintained by the Eclipse Foundation.

 ## Step #1: Prerequisites